-I’m going to go out on a limb and just flat out dissagree with Robert Scoble.
+I’m going to go out on a limb and flat out disagree with Robert Scoble.

-In his latest post he cites an EngadgetHD article noting that there are only two years remaining until the government mandated shut down of analog television.
-Thus completing the switch to the more efficient, higher quality and most of all, media company friendly, digital signals.
-Scoble uses his own father for the example as to why this shutdown won’t happen.
+In his latest post, he cites an EngadgetHD article noting that we have only two years remaining before the government-mandated shut down of analog television.
+The completion of this switch will lead to a more efficient, higher quality, and (most of all) more media company friendly digital signals.
+Scoble uses his own father as an example as to why this shutdown won’t happen.

 Mark my words.